tmpg/secws/lab000/lab000_accessing.md

-# Lab 0: Accessing Labs Environment
+# Lab 0: Accessing the Labs Environment

 In this chapter, we will create connections to the lab environment VMs and make sure we are ready for the hands-on.